Return to Quantonics English Language Remediation Index Page Arches

 See our perpetual motion, Bergsonian duration, compare classical vis-à-vis quantum inertia, etc.

 Just a heads up for students.
-This QELR combined with classical notions of and quantum memeos of: simultaneity, succession, identity, equals as an Aristotelian tautology (e.g. 1=1 and A=A), state, common sense, etc., carry huge affects for an understanding of what we mean when we say "quantum reality."
+This QELR combined with classical notions of and quantum memeos of: simultaneity, instantaneity, succession, identity, equals as an Aristotelian tautology (e.g. 1=1 and A=A), state, common sense, etc., carry huge affects for an understanding of what we mean when we say "quantum reality."
 We shall do much expansion here in futurings.
 Watch for them.
 To get off to a good start at understanding issues involved here, start reading very carefully at Bergson's Creative Evolution Topic 30.

 Examples: